reactjs/react.dev/content/docs/reference-dom-elements.md

 ### style

+>Note
+>
+>Some examples in the documentation use `style` for convenience, but **using the `style` attribute as the primary means of styling elements is generally not recommended.** In most cases, [`className`](#classname) should be used to reference classes defined in an external CSS stylesheet. `style` is most often used in React applications to add dynamically-computed styles at render time.
+See also [FAQ: Styling and CSS](/docs/faq-styling.html).

 The `style` attribute accepts a JavaScript object with camelCased properties rather than a CSS string.
 This is consistent with the DOM `style` JavaScript property, is more efficient, and prevents XSS security holes.
 For example:

 ```js